China Faces a Retirement and Pension Crisis

 Impacts on the Young and the Old

 The country is aging quickly, with a small number of young people supporting a disproportionately large group of elderly retirees.
-Even the CCP’s own statisticians and officials don’t believe the country can meet its obligations within a decade when more than 500 million people, or more than 40 percent of its population, will be over 60.
+Even the CCP’s own statisticians and officials don’t believe the country can meet its obligations within a decade when more than 500 million people, or more than 40 percent of its population, will be older than 60.

 The older population faces significant challenges.
 In addition to the pension scare, other nest eggs are also in jeopardy.
 China’s real estate crash, which began in 2021 and still lingers, has depleted billions of dollars from the coffers of middle-class families.